AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

     * **[!UICONTROL Database]**

       Name of your database if not specified in DSN.
-It an be left empty if specified in the DSN
+It can be left empty if specified in the DSN.

     * **[!UICONTROL Timezone]**